Sincerely Saul: Release

 The film premiered on September 26, 2024, at the Philadelphia Unnamed Film Festival.
 It was released on video on demand on September 29, 2025.

 Reception

+The New York Times wrote it is a "gloriously demented low-fi horror comedy."
 Reel Reviews scored the film 4 out of 5, writing it is "a madhouse of modern day dilemmas."
-Upcoming Horror Movies scored it 7 out of 10.
-Film critic Daniel M. Kimmel scored it 2 out of 5, writing "Those of a certain age with an especially twisted sense of humor may be able to relate.
-Everyone else will wonder what the hell is going on."
+Upcoming Horror Movies and HorrorBuzz scored it 7 out of 10.
 Variety wrote that it is "a surreal black and white treat."

 Projected Figures called it a "low-budget, lo-fi cringe-comedy freakout."
 Bloody Flicks said that it "lingers like a bruise, a reminder that life on the margins is rarely kind."
 Some critics wrote the film is similar to Clerks and Eraserhead, and compared Saul to the titular character in Napoleon Dynamite.

+Film critic Daniel M. Kimmel scored it 2 out of 5, writing "Those of a certain age with an especially twisted sense of humor may be able to relate.
+Everyone else will wonder what the hell is going on."